TheMedley/TheMedley.github.io/_pages/submission.md

 ---

-Submissions for the Second Issue of the Medley are closed.
+Submissions for the Second Issue of The Medley are closed.
 Watch this space for further announcements.